elogada/podcastifier/README.md

 # Podcastifier

-Podcastifier is a local-first Windows web app for turning pasted text or DOCX content into WAV audio through XAMPP and PHP.
-It is meant for local use by students, researchers, and other solo users who want a setup that stays as simple as possible.
+## Why Did I make This

+I get documents a lot at work.
+And I play a lot of Old School Runescape.
+Code switching is hard, tabbing out is hard, even harder when you have to focus on catching fish.
+Ergo I made Podcastifier.
+With this I can listen to documents being read to me by an AI while doing my fishing loops.
+No more multi-monitor.
+No more alt-tabs.
+No more interuptions during work.
+This is the future of AI augmentation: *AI assistance, for reading, for play, and for work - concurrently* .

+This was designed to be installed with as little installation steps as possible so that students, researchers, and non-techie people can make use of it with as little interaction in the backend as possible.

 ## What It Does

-- Runs locally on Windows through XAMPP and PHP 8.2+
-- Downloads the Piper runtime on first setup
-- Installs Piper voices on demand from the app
-- Accepts pasted text or a DOCX upload
-- Generates `runtime/output.wav`
-- Lets the user play or download the WAV in the browser
+It uses a *neural (Artificial Intelligence-based) text-to-speech* system called *Piper* that runs locally, inside your PC.
+No need to be online except on the first run when you download the Piper runtime (the "AI player") and the Piper voices.

+_Side note: Did you know that you can train Piper to use your own voice?
+See the docs here: https://github.com/rhasspy/piper/blob/master/TRAINING.md_

+## Installation

+1. Get *XAMPP 8.2* from the official ApacheFriends website and install Apache. - https://www.apachefriends.org/
+2. Get the latest Podcastifier ZIP from the Releases page. https://github.com/elogada/podcastifier/releases/tag/release
+3. Paste the ZIP's contents at `xampp/htdocs/podcastifier`
+4. Via the XAMPP control panel, `Start` the Apache service
+5. On your browser (Chrome, Edge, Opera, whatever), open `http://localhost/podcastifier/`
+6. Finish the first check and let it install the voice files.
+Serve hot.

 ## Intended Use

-- Podcastifier is designed for one local user at a time.
-- It is not designed for multiple concurrent users or shared hosting.
+- Podcastifier is designed for *one local user* at a time.
+It is **not** designed for multiple users.
-- It is meant for light local workloads, not sustained server-style use.
-- Very large inputs, repeated back-to-back generations, or unusually large uploaded files may slow the app down or cause failures.
+- Very large workloads or unusually large uploaded files may fail.

-## Installation

-1. Install XAMPP for Windows.
-2. Start Apache from the XAMPP Control Panel.
-3. Extract this project into `xampp/htdocs/podcastifier`.
-4. Open `http://localhost/podcastifier/` or your local vhost URL.
-5. On the setup screen, install the default Piper voice.
-6. Generate audio locally in the browser.

-## First-Run Setup

-On first run, Podcastifier downloads:

-- The pinned Piper Windows runtime
-- The default Piper voice if you choose to install it

-Extra voices can be installed later from the in-app voice library.

-The pinned Piper runtime URL is stored in `app_config.php`.
-If you ever need to update the upstream release URL, that is the main file to edit.

 ## Requirements

-- Windows
+- *Windows:* Extensively tested on Windows 11 Home and Windows 11 Pro
+- *Apache* via XAMPP 8.2
-- XAMPP / Apache
+- *PHP 8.2+* via XAMPP 8.2
-- PHP 8.2+
-- Internet access the first time Piper runtime or voices are downloaded
+- *Internet access* the first time Piper runtime or voices are downloaded

-## DOCX Support

-DOCX upload is supported through a ZIP-based parser.

-- If `ZipArchive` is available, PHP can use it directly.
-- If `ZipArchive` is unavailable, Podcastifier includes a pure-PHP fallback for reading DOCX and ZIP archives.

 ## Voices

-Current built-in voice options:
+Built-in voice options:

 - `English (United States) - Joe` as the default setup voice
 - `English (Great Britain) - Cori` as an optional install
 - `English (Great Britain) - Alan` as an optional install

-## Project Notes

-- Podcastifier is intentionally local-first and single-user.
-- Runtime files are generated under `runtime/`.
-- Installed Piper files are also stored under `runtime/`.
-- The app favors easy installation over multi-user scalability.

 ## License